awez/amirrajan.github.com/a-dark-room/index.md

 **Jul 8, 2013: Realization That I was Growing as a Developer**

-I was working on the game while at the same time preparing for an Austin .Net user group presantation on using the dynamic capabilities of C#.
+I was working on the game while at the same time preparing for an Austin .Net User Group presantation on using the dynamic capabilities of C#.
 It's really interesting being proficient in multiple languages now.
 It's a perspective thats hard to describe.
 The presentation went well.

 **Jul 11, 2013: Realization That I Enjoy Helping Others Break Down Barriers**

 I Did another presentation on ASP.NET MVC web development using the dynamic capabilities of C#.
 I'd say that this Dallas .Net User Group presentation was the best presentation I've ever done.
 The turn out was huge (120+ people).
 I was presenting on ideas I cared about.
-I was trying to break down barriers for developers, and sharing techniques/workflows to development that just simply aren't practiced on the .Net stack.
+I was trying to break down barriers for developers, and share techniques/workflows to development that just simply aren't practiced on the .Net stack.
 I hope I showed enough good things about fast feedback loops (out of proc build and deploys, fast test feedback), and low friction workflows (command line centric actions)... the Visual Studio IDE and Microsoft created frameworks... just don't seem to value these ideas as much.
 I see it more now given all the work I've now done using NodeJS, JavaScript, Rails, and RubyMotion.

 **Jul 12, 2013: The First Road Block in Developing A Dark Room**

 I hit my first road block.
 When I reached out to Michael about porting the game to iOS, I actually hadn't finished playing the web version.
 I never bought the compass to set out onto the Dusty Path.
 I thought I was making extremely good progress, but then I saw the complexity of the outside world.
-The economy management was just the tip of the iceberg.
-The size of the Dusty Path was also a challenge to fit on a tiny screen.
+The economy management part of the game that I had been coding on, was just the tip of the iceberg.

+The Dusty Path was really hard to fit on a small screen.
 It took me 10 days to figure out how to approach the next part of the game.
 I made tiny sample apps and tried different variations of pinch and zoom techniques, scrolling techniques, "follow the player" techniques, and skeumorphic stuff.
 Before this day I thought I was so close to finishing the implementation of game....

 **Jul 21, 2013: I Want to Stab Cocoa UI In the Face**

 I settled on a "follow the player" implemenation where the map would center when the player moved on the map.
 You could scroll around the map if you needed, but as soon as you moved again, it would refocus to your current location.
 I had to use two layers of overlapping labels to represent landmarks and terrain (Cocoa UILabels can only have one format/font).
 It took 5 days to get the labels lined up and scrolling correctly.
-Fifteen days, just gone on trying to display a map...
+Fifteen days, just gone on trying to display a map.

-**Jul 26, 2013: Making the iOS Version my Own**
+**Jul 26, 2013: Making the iOS Version My Own**

 At this point I needed to take a break from the Dusty Path and do some polish and play testing.
 The pacing in the game was an issue.
 It was too slow to get started.
 I didn't know if it was because I had played it so many times or if the game was actually just too slow to get going on a mobile medium.